- Lots of standard equipment

 The Lexus IS performs well in some crash tests and finally has a standard rearview camera, as well as a bundle of forward-thinking safety technology.

 The NHTSA says the Lexus IS is five-star safe overall, though it gives the sedan four stars for front-impact protection.
-The IIHS says it’s “Good” in most tests, but an “Acceptable” score in the newer small-overlap test keeps it from earning any Top Safety Pick awards.
+The IIHS says it’s “Good” in most tests and its headlights earn it a Top Safety Pick award.

 Lexus has added a standard rearview camera, and also fits the IS with the latest collision prevention hardware, including adaptive cruise control, forward-collision warnings with automatic emergency braking, and active lane control.
 Blind-spot monitors are an option.